Skalador/skalador.github.io/content/post/gaming-on-linux-with-a-decade-old-hardware/index.md

 - Game acquired via: GOG Galaxy
 - Native platform(s): Windows

 Lutris allows you to install the [Battle.net Desktop Client](https://download.battle.net/de-de/desktop) and then the game via the client as usual.
 This game works very well on Linux with equal graphic settings, i.e. `High`.
-When playing around with ALT+TAB and the Super/Windows Key I found out that it is better to run this game with the `Display Mode: Windowed Fullscreen`.
-One thing which worked even better on Linux than Windows is, that I did not run into the [`Infinite Reconnecting screen`](https://us.forums.blizzard.com/en/heroes/t/infinite-reconnecting-screen/26423) which is some odd bug in the game which was never fixed.
+When playing around with ALT+TAB and the Super/Windows key I found out that it is better to run this game with the `Display Mode: Windowed Fullscreen`.
+One thing which worked even better on Linux than Windows is, that I did not run into the [Infinite Reconnecting screen](https://us.forums.blizzard.com/en/heroes/t/infinite-reconnecting-screen/26423) which is some odd bug in the game which was never fixed.

 ### Frostpunk
 - Client: Heroic Games Launcher
 - Game acquired via: GOG Galaxy
 - Native platform(s): Windows

 There was no issue with playing the game.
 It runs fluent and had no issues when tabbing in and out.
-The cloud saves made some difficulties, but this seems to be game rather than platform specific.
+The cloud saves caused some difficulties, but this seems to be game rather than platform specific.

 ### Elden Ring
 - Client: Steam